Babakjfard/BabaksPage/content/post/Welcome-to-the-new-Tranquilpeak.md

 ---
-title: "Welcome to DataScinece for Earth"
+title: "Welcome to DataScience for Earth"
-date: 2018-08-13
+date: 2018-09-16
 categories:
 - releases
 tags: